APPLICATION SUBMISSION HAS CLOSED!

 - Late February: CDBG Application deadline.
 Due: 2/27/2020

-- Mid March: 2nd Public Hearing-Applicants must attend this hearing to present specific projects which includes a comprehensive plan including cost estimates.
+- Mid March: (POSTPONED) APPLICANT WILL BE NOTIFIED OF RESCHEDULED DATE.
+THE PUBLIC WILL BE NOTIFIED THROUGH THE CITIZENS PARTICIPATION PLAN PROCESS REGARDING PUBLIC HEARING ANNOUNCEMENTS.
+A 15 DAY NOTICE WILL BE PUBLISHED IN THE ENID NEWS AND EAGLE.
+2nd Public Hearing-Applicants must attend this hearing to present specific projects which includes a comprehensive plan including cost estimates.
 CDBG staff and committee will ask detailed questions about each proposed project to determine the best use of the CDBG annual allocation.

 Dates are subject to change with notice.
 Check website for updates &/or changes.